DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

   -n, --netrc          retrieve the username + password from the .netrc file.
 In lieu of -u/-p -o, --org=ARG        the Apigee organization.
   -Z, --ssoZone=ARG    specify the SSO zone to use when authenticating.
+      --ssoUrl=ARG     specify the SSO url to use when authenticating.
   -C, --passcode=ARG   specify the passcode to use when authenticating.
+  -J, --keyfile=ARG    the keyfile for a service account, for use with apigee.googleapis.com.
+      --token=ARG      use this explicitly-provided oauth token.
+      --apigeex        use apigee.googleapis.com for the mgmtserver.
   -T, --notoken        do not try to obtain an oauth token.
+  -N, --forcenew       force obtain a new oauth token.
   -v, --verbose
   -h, --help
   -P, --prior          optional. use the prior (N-1) year or month.
 Default: the current year/month.
   -d, --daily          optional. collect daily data for the period.
 Default: collect monthly data.
   -S, --sheet          optional. create a Google Sheet with the data.
 Default: emit .csv file.
-      --start=ARG      optional. starting date in YYYYMMDD or YYYYMM format.
+      --start=ARG      optional. a starting date in YYYYMMDD or YYYYMM format.
+Analyzes data until "now".
 Supercedes -P.
+      --through_eom    optional. use with "start", analyzes until end of the month of "start".
+Default: until "now".
-  -N, --nocache        optional. do not use cached data; retrieve from stats API
+      --nocache        optional. do not use cached data; retrieve from stats API
 ```

 This tool works by invoking the Apigee /stats APIs, and to do that, it requires
 authentication as an Apigee administrator with the proper authorization to do
 that.

+## ============================
+## NOTE: The -S Option is not currently working.

 If you ask for a Google sheet as output (the `-S` option), then the tool will
 also connect to Google sheets APIs.
 The tool will require a separate